Medically reviewed by Drugs.com. Last updated on Mar 22, 2023.

 - Easy bruising or bleeding.

 It is important for you to list all drugs, dietary supplements or herbal remedies you take.
 You may need to stop taking some of these during your treatment.

 The long treatment plan for tuberculosis can be challenging.
 Anger or frustration are normal.
 Talking to someone, such as a therapist, might help you develop coping strategies.

 You are likely to start with an appointment with your health care provider.
 You may be referred to a doctor who specializes in treating infectious diseases.

 What you can do

-- Watch out for any pre-appointment restrictions.
-When you make your appointment remember to ask if there is anything you need to do in advance.
+When you make the appointment, ask if there's anything you need to do in advance.
+Make a list of: